-Convalescent plasma transfusion failed to show or to exclude a beneficial or detrimental effect on mortality; the evidence from both RCT and non-randomized studies is uncertain (RR: 0.65; 95% CI: 0.29, 1.47; very low CoE and HR: 0.34; 95% CI: 0.13, 0.89; very low CoE, respectively).
-Similarly, receipt of COVID-19 CP may reduce the odds of worsening oxygenation (adjusted odds ratio [OR]: 0.86; 95% CI: 0.75, 0.98; very low CoE); however, the evidence is uncertain because of concerns with risk of bias (Table 7).
+Convalescent plasma transfusion failed to show or to exclude a beneficial or detrimental effect on mortality based on the body of evidence from RCTs (relative risk [RR]: 0.60; 95% CI: 0.33, 1.10; very low CoE); however, non-randomized studies suggest a decrease in mortality at 7- and 30-days (RR: 0.75; 95% CI: 0.61, 0.93; moderate CoE and RR: 0.65; 95% CI: 0.46, 0.92; moderate CoE, respectively).

+Similarly, receipt of COVID-19 convalescent plasma may reduce the odds of worsening oxygenation (adjusted OR: 0.86; 95% CI: 0.75, 0.98; very low CoE); however, the evidence is uncertain because of concerns with risk of bias (Table 7).

-In the largest safety study, there were 15 deaths reported within 4 hours of transfusion in 5,000 patients (0.3%) [92] and four (0.08%) were judged as possibly or probably related to the transfusion of COVID-19 CP.
-In addition, 21 serious non-fatal adverse events (SAEs) were reported (0.4%): seven cases of transfusion-associated circulatory overload (TACO), 11 cases of transfusion-related acute lung injury (TRALI), and three cases of severe allergic transfusion reactions.
-Study authors judged all incidences of TACO and TRALI as related to the transfusion of COVID-19 CP.
-In another smaller study of 52 patients randomized to receive CP transfusions, two subjects developed transfusion-related adverse events (e.g., chills and rash; shortness of breath, cyanosis, and severe dyspnea) within 6 hours of receipt [89].
+In the largest safety study [96] (n=20,000), within four hours of completion of convalescent plasma transfusion authors reported 146 serious adverse events classified as transfusion reactions (<1% of all transfusions) [96].
+Of these, 63 deaths were reported (0.3%), 13 judged as possibly or probably related to the transfusion.
+The non-mortality serious adverse events include 37 reports of transfusion-associated circulatory overload (TACO), 20 cases of transfusion-related acute lung injury (TRALI), and 26 cases of severe allergic transfusion reactions.

+Within seven days of transfusion, 1,711 deaths were reported (mortality rate: 8.56%; 95% CI: 8.18, 8.95).
+In addition, 1,136 serious adverse events were reported: 643 cardiac events (569 judged as unrelated to the transfusion); 406 sustained hypotensive events requiring intravenous pressor support; and 87 thromboembolic or thrombotic events (55 judged as unrelated to the transfusion).

+In another smaller study of 52 patients randomized to receive convalescent plasma transfusions, two subjects developed transfusion-related adverse events (e.g., chills and rash; shortness of breath, cyanosis, and severe dyspnea) within 6 hours of receipt [90].
+No adverse events were reported among patients in either Gharbharan 2020 or Duan 2020.

-The panel agreed on the overall certainty of evidence as very low due to concerns with risk of bias and imprecision.
+The panel agreed on the overall certainty of evidence as very low due to concerns with risk of bias, mostly driven by the uncertainty of trade-offs between desirable and undesirable consequences as an untreated comparison group was unavailable for the largest body of evidence [96].

-The guideline panel recommends COVID-19 CP only in the context of a clinical trial.
-Additional clinical trials are needed to inform benefit of treatment with COVID-19 CP for patients with COVID-19 (Table s2).
+The guideline panel continues to recommend COVID-19 convalescent plasma only in the context of a clinical trial.
+Additional clinical trials are needed to determine whether there is a benefit of treatment with COVID-19 convalescent plasma for patients with COVID-19 (Table s2).
+Existing data suggests that if a benefit exists, CP is most useful when given early and with a high titer of neutralizing antibodies; future trials should attempt to compare outcomes of CP given in this optimal setting to the standard of care.